Andrsrz/Programming_exercises/README.md

 # Programming Exercises
 Programming Exercises is a repository for anyone wanting to improve their coding and problem solving skill.

 Every directory has a list of programming exercises from a variety of web pages and books.
-Focusing in the C++ programming language.
+We're focusing in the C++ programming language.

 Every problem has a txt file that define the problem.

+## Where to start?
+If you are new to programming and C++ go directly to [C++ Begginers](https://github.com/Andrsrz/programming-exercises/tree/master/cpp-how-to-program) directory and follow in order.
+From there you can go to any other directory to improve your problem solving skill.

 ## What can you learn from this?
 1. Syntax